For many years we have successfully kept Leopard and Sulcata tortoises. We keep them in Tortoise tables and Vivarium’s.

 Tortoise Dry Pellet food (must be soaked prior to feeding to soften) This food is used a few times a week as a treat only.
 We always feed fresh high fibre food each day.

-For Leopard tortoises we supply a two page written Caresheet with your delivery.
+Sulcata tortoises have a written Caresheet with your delivery.
 Further telephone advice available daily by calling our shop after 12 noon.

-THIS SET UP IS ALSO SUITABLE FOR OUR SULCATA TORTOISES.
-After ordering we will email you a Pre Delivery Care Information.
+THIS SET UP IS ALSO SUITABLE FOR OUR LEOPARD TORTOISES.
+After ordering we will email you Pre Delivery Care Information.